marcusau/ccass_webscraper/README.md

 # CCASS web-scraper module

-#### The CCASS module is divided into two sub-modules: web-scrapper and Dayend processing
-#### The web-scraping module is built by python3.7.9 with web-scrapping application (e.g. requests, multi-thread) and is targeted to fetch CCASS data for about ~2800 listco on daily basis in Tue-to Sat for each week.
+The CCASS module is divided into two sub-modules: web-scrapper and Dayend processing The web-scraping module is built by python3.7.9 with web-scrapping application (e.g. requests, multi-thread) and is targeted to fetch CCASS data for about ~2800 listco on daily basis in Tue-Sat for each week.

 The whole module pipeline is built at sequential order.
 To build the module in server, you have to run the scripts at pre-defined sequences